|Assessment Type||Assessment length / details||Proportion|

 Engage in sustained critical self-reflection in order to further develop their critical skillset.

-The three sections of the module deal with traditions and interpretations, religious experience, and travel and exploration.
+The three sections of the module deal with traditions and interpretations, religious experience, and experimentation with genre.
 These interconnected areas serve to highlight the ways in which late medieval English culture is part of a wider network of European religious and secular frameworks,

 The module is accessible to anyone with an interest in late medieval literature and current, theoretically-informed approaches to literary texts will be used to explore the relevance of these centuries-old texts in and for our post-millennial society.